A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Abstract

 \section{Abstract}

-Sequential multiple assignment randomized trials (SMART) are used to develop optimal treatment strategies for patients based on their medical histories in different branches of medical and behavioral sciences where a sequence of treatments are given to the patients; such sequential treatment strategies are often called dynamic treatment regimes.
-In the existing literature, the majority of the analysis methodologies for SMART studies assume a continuous primary outcome.
-However, ordinal outcomes are also quite common in medical practice; for example, the quality of life (poor, moderate, good) is an ordinal variable.
-In this work, first, we develop the notion of dynamic generalized odds-ratio ($dGOR$) to compare two dynamic treatment regimes embedded in a 2-stage SMART with an ordinal outcome.
-We propose a likelihood-based approach to estimate $dGOR$ from SMART data.
-Next, we discuss some results related to $dGOR$ and derive the asymptotic properties of it's estimate.
-We derive the required sample size formula.
-Then, we extend the proposed methodology to a $K$-stage SMART.
-Finally, we discuss some alternative ways to estimate $dGOR$ using concordant-discordant pairs and multi-sample $U$-statistic.
-A simulation study shows the performance of the estimated $dGOR$ in terms of the estimated power corresponding to the derived sample size.
-We analyze data from STAR*D, a multistage randomized clinical trial for treating major depression, to illustrate the proposed methodology.
-A freely available online tool using R statistical software is provided to make the proposed method accessible to other researchers and practitioners.
+{Sequential multiple assignment randomized trials (SMARTs) are used to construct data-driven optimal intervention strategies for subjects based on their intervention and covariate histories in different branches of health and behavioral sciences where a sequence of interventions is given to a participant.
+Sequential intervention strategies are often called dynamic treatment regimes (DTR).
+In the existing literature, the majority of the analysis methodologies for SMART data assume a continuous primary outcome.
+However, ordinal outcomes are also quite common in clinical practice.
+In this work, first, we introduce the notion of generalized odds ratio ($GOR$) to compare two DTRs embedded in a SMART with an ordinal outcome and discuss some combinatorial properties of this measure.
+Next, we propose a likelihood-based approach to estimate $GOR$ from SMART data, and derive the asymptotic properties of its estimate.
+We discuss alternative ways to estimate $GOR$ using concordant-discordant pairs and two-sample $U$-statistic.
+We derive the required sample size formula for designing SMARTs with ordinal outcomes based on $GOR$.
+A simulation study shows the performance of the estimated $GOR$ in terms of the estimated power corresponding to the derived sample size.
+The methodology is applied to analyze data from the SMART+ study, conducted in the UK, to improve carbohydrate periodization behavior in athletes using a menu planner mobile application, Hexis Performance.
+A freely available Shiny web app using R is provided to make the proposed methodology accessible to other researchers and practitioners.}